 Did you know there is a way to integrate your fitness tracker or other health gadget with a smart home using a system called if-this-then-that (IFTTT).
-IFTTT and a smart home set-up can help you to make your life easier by automating certain tasks.
+This stands for a smart home set-up that can help make your life easier by automating certain tasks.

 Essential reading: Top fitness trackers and health gadgets

 Before starting, it is important to give a brief overview of what IFTTT can do.
-Created in 2010, this is a free web-based service that people use to create chains of simple conditional statements, called applets.
+Created some ten years ago, this is a free web-based service that people use to create chains of simple conditional statements, called applets.
 An applet is triggered by changes that occur within other web services.
 IFTTT users create about 20 million “recipes” each and every day.

 For example, if you were to have your Fitbit on in the morning, your smart home could sense that you are waking up and automatically get the coffee machine running, all without you lifting a finger.
 Or how about automatically turning on the lights in your room when you wake up?
 Perhaps you would like a notification to go to bed early when your Fitbit notices low sleep levels?
 Or our favorite – get an insulting phone call if your daily step goal is not achieved by 10:30PM!

 The possibilities are only limited by your imagination.
 You can check out Fitbit’s page on IFTTT.
 There are numerous triggers and actions to choose from.

 But don’t worry if you don’t have a Fitbit.
 A range of devices are supported.
 Here are a few more ideas to get you started:

 Apple Watch – Yes, you can connect the most popular smartwatch in the world to IFTTT.
 How about waking up to a new Apple Watch face every day?
 Or getting a rain alert on your watch.